 Photojournalism is a universal language with the power to demolish stereotypes, trigger discussions and alert consciences.

-This guerilla media movement began pasting mural sized blow ups in public places : city walls, skate parks, and school hallways.
+This nonprofit media movement began pasting mural guerrilla sized blow ups in public places : city walls, skate parks, and school hallways.
 In stark black and white, they make billboard sized prints of news images from photojournalists around the world, on a scale usually only seen in color commercial advertisements, to bring crucial subjects - like climate change, women’s issues, refugee crisis - and place them directly in front of people’s eyes.

 Dysturb supports the core goals of photojournalism : to enhance interactions between the people touched by social, political or environmental injustice with those, remote, who can potentially help.